lightninglabs/chantools/README.md

   help                Help about any command

 Flags:
   -h, --help                help for chantools
+      --nologfile           If set, no log file will be created.
+This is useful for testing purposes where we don't want to create a log file.
-  -r, --regtest   Indicates if regtest parameters should be used -s, --signet    Indicates if the public signet parameters should be used -t, --testnet   Indicates if testnet parameters should be used -v, --version   version for chantools
+  -r, --regtest             Indicates if regtest parameters should be used
+      --resultsdir string   Directory where results should be stored (default "./results") -s, --signet              Indicates if the public signet parameters should be used -t, --testnet             Indicates if testnet parameters should be used -v, --version             version for chantools

 Use "chantools [command] --help" for more information about a command.
 ```